wessstt/wessstt/README.md

 ## 🚀 About Me

-- I am an experienced web product content manager skilled in eCommerce product management, SEO optimization, and digital content creation.
++ Experienced web product content manager skilled in eCommerce product management, SEO optimization, and digital content creation.
-- I am also proficient in HTML/CSS with a focus on enhancing user experiences and SEO rankings.
++ Proficient in HTML/CSS with a focus on enhancing user experiences and SEO rankings.
-- Dedicated and driven React developer with a strong commitment to advancing expertise in React and related technologies.
++ Dedicated and driven React developer with a strong commitment to advancing expertise in React and related technologies.
-- Experienced in mastering React fundamentals, including JSX, components, state management, and lifecycle methods.
++ Experienced in mastering React fundamentals, including JSX, components, state management, and lifecycle methods.
-- Seeking opportunities to leverage skills in building efficient and scalable web applications.
++ Seeking opportunities to leverage skills in building efficient and scalable web applications.
-- Eager to contribute to dynamic teams and projects while continuously learning and growing in the field of front-end development.
++ Eager to contribute to dynamic teams and projects while continuously learning and growing in the field of front-end development.
-- Additionally, as a trans / immigrant man myself, I am dedicated to diversity and advocacy, particularly within the LGBTQ+ and TGNC community(s).
++ Additionally, as a trans / immigrant man myself, I am dedicated to diversity and advocacy, particularly within the LGBTQ+ and TGNC community(s).

 <br>